hantsy/angularjs-springmvc-sample-boot/README.md

 An example application using AnguarJS/Bootstrap as frontend and Spring MVC as REST API producer.

+**More details about the codes, please read the online GitBook: [Building REST APIs with Spring MVC](https://hantsy.gitbooks.io/build-a-restful-app-with-spring-mvc-and-angularjs/content/).**

 This version improved the original version, including:

 * Introduction of Gulp build system to processing the static resources